Virginia has the Largest Unemployment Rate Drop In 2022, 7,500 Fewer Virginians Unemployed in the Month of June

 The Commonwealth’s labor force participation rate, measuring the proportion of the civilian population age 16 and older that is employed or actively looking for work, was unchanged at 63.8 percent in June.

--The June unemployment rate dropping to 2.8% is promising news for Virginia’s economic and is a welcome return to pre-pandemic unemployment levels,” said Glenn Youngkin. -In such a competitive labor market, we remain committed to expanding workforce development opportunities for Virginians.
+-The June unemployment rate dropping to 2.8% is promising news for Virginia’s economic health and is a welcome return to pre-pandemic unemployment levels,” said Governor Glenn Youngkin. -In such a competitive labor market, we remain committed to expanding workforce development opportunities for Virginians.
 While the 94,000 job additions is promising, we must remain vigilant regarding the workforce participation rate, which does continue to lag.
 I am focused on increasing Virginia’s participation rate across the commonwealth.”

 -Virginia’s unemployment and labor force participation rates continue to outpace the nation, but as the governor said, there is still work to be done,” said Secretary of Labor Bryan Slater. -We are continuing to make progress on this, as evidenced by the large drop in the number of unemployed Virginians in June.”